 He published many books on aspects of meditation and realization.
 His last book, In Search of the Hidden Treasure (2003), is an imagined congress of classic Sufi mystics commenting on contemporary and universal themes.

-Pir Vilayat died on June 17, 2004 in Suresnes, France.
+Pir Vilayat passed on June 17, 2004 in Suresnes, France.
 His Dargah is in Nizamuddin West, Delhi, India not far from his father’s Dargah and that of Nizamuddin Awlia.
 Many pilgrims visit his Dargah on the Urs and during the Urs celebrations of Hazrat Inayat Khan and Khwaja Nizamuddin Awlia, may Allah have mercy on them all.